 Slip and fall injuries sound harmless to those who are lucky, but injury victims know that a serious fall can result in a lifetime of pain and suffering.
 When this type of accident occurs on another individual's or business's property, you may be entitled to compensation.
-Let our Los Angeles slip and fall attorneys evaluate your case for free.
+Let the Los Angeles slip and fall attorneys evaluate your slip and fall case for free.
 With an experienced attorney reviewing the facts of your case, the potential to obtain significant compensation increases dramatically.